afonic/rimage-k2/README.md

 ```

 The getImage method will take the path of the original image, the requested width, height and quality and will return a string containing the new image path inside the *cache* folder.
 This method uses the GD library and ignores the relevant K2 plugin setting.

+## Notice for Simple Image Gallery Pro users

+This plugin is a drop-in replacement.
+That means that if you unistall Sigpro and install RImage your galleries will be preserved and you will see the images right away in RImage image manager.

+Of course, this will break the frontend as this plugin does not handle it at all.
+However it will still generate (or remove if you deleted all files) the needed {gallery}id{/gallery} text in each K2 item's gallery column, so you can implement your own frontend plugin, or even keep using Sigpro in the frontend.

+To avoid confusion, this plugin hides K2's Image Gallery tab.
+You can change that behaviour in the system plugin's settings.

 ## Issues